miguelfrutos/Ukraine_tweets/README.md

 # Ukraine_tweets
 ### 1- Select the Data Source: Twitter API
+Setting up Twitter.
+You need to create a "Twitter App".
+Follow the next steps:
+- Visit [Projects & Apps](https://developer.twitter.com/en/portal/projects-and-apps) section in the Developer Portal
+- Sign into your account. (if you dont have one you should create it).
+- Click the “Create an app” button.
+- Fill-in the form (at least required fields).
+- Grab the details to setup the ingestion script later on.
+- Once you’re in, click the “Create an app” button to start the process.
+- Fill-in required fields.
+- If all goes well, your Twitter App should be created and the API Key, API Secret Key will show up.
+- The Access Token and Access Token Secret will be also needed.

+### 2- Ingestion - Producer (Python app)
 [Tweepy](http://www.tweepy.org/)  is a python wrapper for the Twitter API that allowed us to easily collect tweets in real-time.

-### 2- Ingestion - Producer (Python app)

 ```python